Rules and Data Policy

 §33a: The main coordinators may disqualify participants from the competition.
 Participants that have found cheating will definitely be disqualified from the competition.

 §34: Exceptions from the eligibility are possible.
-The competition may be paused, stopped, or canceled at any time and without reason.
+The competition may be paused, stopped, or canceled at any time if decided by the coordinators.

 §35b: Registered teachers, which have to be approved by the IAAC team, can add participants via their email and birth year and view some of the participant information (i.e. results, certificates).
 Also, IAAC can forward the information and results of groups to schools and teacher, which affiliation to the participant was confirmed.